 Day 1: Santiago

 All international flights fly to Santiago, I’ve mentioned above in section 4 ‘Transport around the country’ how you can get from the airport to the city.

 Santiago is still quite far from Patagonia.
 You would need to fly to Puerto Natales (or alternatively to Punta Arenas).
 Book your flight as soon as you can, ideally on the same day or the next one.
 Depending on the day when you can make it to Puerto Natales, either explore Santiago the first day or at the end of your trip.

 Day 2: Puerto Natales

 The airport in Puerto Natales only operates during the high season.
-If you’re planning to come outside of December-February months, you will need to fly to Punta Arenas.
+If you’re planning to come outside of the December-February months, you will need to fly to Punta Arenas.

 There is a direct bus from Punta Arenas airport to Puerto Natales, it departs 7x a day, costs 10 USD one way and takes about 3 hours.
 You can purchase the ticket online on their website.

-Puerto Natales is the main hub for all the travelers visiting Torres del Paine National Park.
+Puerto Natales is the main hub for all the travellers visiting Torres del Paine National Park.
 You can find here a big supermarket with all the food you’ll need for your trek, many outdoor shops if you wish to buy something and rental places for any gear you might need but didn’t bring with you.

-After you bought all the food for the trek, booked campsites (more on this below) and have all the gear, you can either go for a walk by the ocean or visit a nearby Milodon Caves (reachable either by car, taxi or bike).
+After you bought all the food for the trek, booked campsites (more on this below) and have all the gear, you can either go for a walk by the ocean or visit the nearby Milodon Caves (reachable either by car, taxi or bike).

 Day 3 – 7: W trek in Torres del Paine (or day hikes)